KamitaniLab/feature-encoding/README.md

 pip install -r requirements.txt
 ```

+[Pycortex](https://github.com/gallantlab/pycortex) are optionally required for visualization of voxel-wise encoding accuracy in [evaluation.ipynb](evaluation.ipynb).

 ### Data setup

 You can download the data used in the encoding analysis by the following command.